 Her position at the forefront of New Zealand fashion was acknowledged by Air New Zealand in late 2009 when Trelise won the contract to design new uniforms for the airline’s 5000 staff.
 It was a challenging project to accommodate the practical requirements of airline life, the varied body types of the staff and the expectations of the general public who expect our national carrier to represent New Zealand to the world.
-When her designs were unveiled in 2010 there was the inevitable criticism, but when they were finally released in 2011 they were mostly positively received and are in service today and in 2019 were selected for inclusion in the Moana Currents exhibition.
+When her designs were unveiled in 2010 there was the inevitable criticism, but when they were finally released in 2011 they were mostly positively received.
+They are still in service today and in 2019 were selected for inclusion in the Moana Currents exhibition.

 Trelise Cooper continues to review her business and her production, making changes to meet the constant challenges of the market.
 Joining the digital age she opened an online store in 2011, which has grown to become an integral and highly successful part of the current retail business.
 2014 was to be was a particularly strong year for Trelise and saw her become the first New Zealand designer to receive the prestigious Mercedes-Benz Presents accolade at New Zealand Fashion Week.
 Previous recipients have included the likes of Badgley Mischka, Narciso Rodriguez, Carolina Herrera and closer to home, Australia’s Carla Zampatti.
 She was also inducted into the New Zealand Hall of Fame for Women Entrepreneurs in recognition of her success in business and her philanthropic endeavours.